cloudposse/terraform-aws-s3-bucket/README.md

 This module creates an S3 bucket with support of versioning, encryption, ACL and bucket object policy.
 If `user_enabled` variable is set to `true`, the module will provision a basic IAM user with permissions to access the bucket.

+This basic IAM system user is suitable for CI/CD systems (_e.g._ TravisCI, CircleCI) or systems which are *external* to AWS that cannot leverage [AWS IAM Instance Profiles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html).

+We do not recommend creating IAM users this way for any other purpose.

 ---